Cook Like Czechs

 Garlic Roasted Rabbit

-This is a famous Czech recipe for a rabbit roasted with garlic.
-Because rabbit meat is very lean, I add slices of pork belly, which adds juiciness and the perfect flavor to the dish.
+Allow me to share a delightful Czech recipe for roasted rabbit with garlic.
+Since rabbit meat is quite lean, I include slices of pork belly to enhance the juiciness and impart a perfect flavor to the dish.

 Servings: 6